ltdqty/GD-DataViz/README.md

 # GiveDirectly (GD) - Data Visualization

+The views expressed here are my own.
+They are not necessarily representative of the views of GiveDirectly, the study's authors, or any affiliated organization.

 This is a Python 'plotly' visualization based on data from a landmark cash transfer study: Haushofer, J., &amp; Shapiro, J. (2017).
 The short-term impact of unconditional cash transfers to the poor: Experimental evidence from Kenya.
 The Quarterly Journal of Economics.

 You can view the interactive graphic here: